Declined for Life Insurance – What To Do Now? 2023 Update

 Insurance companies subscribe to the Medical Information Bureau (MIB), which shares information about prior life insurance approvals and denials on their life insurance applications.
 MIB reports protecting the life insurance companies from applicants who lie about their current medical conditions.

-Previous declines in MIB reports will be a problem for those who applied for life insurance in the past for a medical reason that may no longer exist.
+Previous declines in MIB reports will be a problem for those who previously applied for life insurance for a medical reason that may no longer exist.
 However, just because you have been denied in the past doesn’t mean other life insurance companies can never approve you for life insurance.

-If you have been rejected for life insurance coverage recently, you must know the exact reason why you had been declined to avoid more life insurance rejections in the future.
+If you have been rejected for life insurance coverage recently, you must know why you had been declined to avoid more life insurance rejections in the future.

 Here’s what you can do after your application for life insurance has been declined: